ravedaymond/PxbWriter/README.md

 _Typewriter styled text animations for any webpage using HTML5, CSS3, JavaScript, and jQuery._

 ## About
 Initially this script was created to animate certain webpage text with a typewriter styled effect for my personal website.
 Since then, I've wanted to update it with more additional features and animations.
-Also been working on making it easy to plug-n-play for anyone else looking for a similair script.
+I've also been working on making it easy to plug-n-play for anyone else looking for a similair script.
 All functions are documented with JSDoc notation.

 For a live demo, view on [CodePen](https://codepen.io/pxlblue/full/WOmddR).